Athens (Piraeus) – Kastelorizo

 Ferries to Dodecanese Islands

-Athens (Piraeus) Kastelorizo ferry sailings typycally depart from Athens (Piraeus) at around 12:00.
-The last ferry leaves at 15:00.
+The first Athens (Piraeus) Kastelorizo ferry typically departs from Athens (Piraeus) at about 12:00.

-There are around 2 weekly sailings from Athens (Piraeus) to Kastelorizo serviced by Blue Star Ferries.
-Timetables can vary by season and operator.
+There is 1 weekly sailing from Athens (Piraeus) to Kastelorizo provided by Blue Star Ferries.
+Timetables can change from season to season.

-Pets can travel on ferries from Athens (Piraeus) to Kastelorizo with Blue Star Ferries.
-Pets may have to stay in the vehicle during the journey depending on the operators guidelines.
+Pets are allowed on Athens (Piraeus) Kastelorizo ferries with Blue Star Ferries.
+Please also note that your pet may have to stay in the vehicle during the journey.
+Some operators offer pet accommodation.

 More routes than anyone else.